Skip to main content

 Bio

-My lab welcomes students, postdocs, and collaborators regardless of race, religion, gender identification, sexual orientation, age, citizenship, socioeconomic status or disability status.
-I strive to foster a welcoming and inclusive lab environment.
+My classes welcome students regardless of race, religion, gender identification, sexual orientation, age, citizenship, socioeconomic status or disability status.
+I strive to foster a welcoming and inclusive classroom environment.

 Education